BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 Who knows, it might inspire some truly genius ideas that were fermenting in your unconscious.

 Scandinavia is an amazing place but it’s not cheap.
-If you don’t want to cry about your overdraft on the flight back:
+If you don’t want to cry about your overdraft on the flight back, stick to visiting the top recommendations above, and have these tips in mind:

-• Rather than a restaurant, go to the Old Market Hall for dinner (or even lunch).
+- Meals: Visit the Old Market Hall for dinner or lunch.
 The building is a landmark you should not miss anyway and the warm soup will make you forget the freezing cold outside.

 What are your favorite things to do in Helsinki?
-Let us know by sharing your thoughts in the comment section below.
+Share your thoughts in the comments below.